mesihtasci/typescript-esbuild-boilerplate/README.md

 # Description

 This is a quickstart boilerplate with settings for creating node packages with typescript.
+ESBuild will be used as the transpiler.

 # Dev instructions